ellysh/bash-programming-from-scratch/manuscript/answers.md

 The correct answer is "README.md".

 The "00_README.txt" string does not fit.
 It happens because the "*ME.??"" pattern requires two characters after the dot.
-But the string has three characters.
+However, the string has three characters.

 The "README" string does not fit because it does not have a dot.